ihavalyova/DiAtomic/doc/Diatomic.tex.md

 - **```molecule```** - defines one or more isotopic forms of the same molecule by specifing their chemical symbols i.e. each defined item corresponds to a diffrent isotope of the same molecule.
   - the molecule symbols should be in the format: 'M1A1M2A2' where M1/M2 are the mass numbers and A1/A2 are the chemical symbols of the first/second atom (spaces are allowed).
-  - The reduced masses for each isotope will be computed automatically using an atomic database available from https://www.nist.gov/pml/atomic-weights-and-isotopic-compositions-relative-atomic-masses
+  - The reduced masses for each isotope will be computed automatically using the <a href="https://www.nist.gov/pml/atomic-weights-and-isotopic-compositions-relative-atomic-masses" target="_blank">NIST atomic database</a>
   - this property does not determine which and how many isotopes will be included in the calculations (refer to the property **```nisotopes```** below) but only defines the isotopes by the symbols.
   - it should be an iterable of type list or tuple of strings and is not mandatory